Welcome to today's edition of the Rush 24-7 podcast.

 This is what I was talking about earlier in the week.

-Oh, there's a bunch of wackos that think that screw that.
+Oh, there's a bunch of wackos that think that.

 And they discard it.

-James played guilty, so there was never a court test of the appropriateness of that search.
+James pleaded guilty, so there was never a court test of the appropriateness of that search.

-Well, I can tell you what Jamie Gorellick said before the House Committee.
+Well, I can tell you what Jamie Gorellic said before the House committee.

-And she said we we relied on the inherent authority of the president to conduct warrantless searches.
+And she said, we relied on the inherent authority of the president to conduct warrantless searches.

-And do you know of any other examples of Vicky besides the Aldrich Ames example that you cite?
+And do you know of any other examples, Vicki, besides the Aldrich Ames example that you cite?

-And then so they did use they did nobody was crying for impeachment when Bill Clinton did it in the Aldry James case.
+Nobody was crying for impeachment when Bill Clinton did it in the Audrey James case.

-So let's go now to the uh Washington Times today, headlined by Charles Hurt, warrantless searches not unprecedented.
+So let's go now to the Washington Times today.

 Told you this earlier in the week.

-Previous administrations, as well as the court that oversees national security cases, FISA with President Bush's position that a president legally may authorize searches without warrants in pursuit of foreign intelligence.
+Previous administrations, as well as the court that oversees national security cases, FISA, agreed with President Bush's position that a president legally may authorize searches without warrants in pursuit of foreign intelligence.

-That again, the quote from Jamie Gorellick in 1994 before the House Permanent Select Committee on Intelligence.
+That again, the quote from Jamie Gorellik in 1994 before the House Permanent Select Committee on Intelligence.

-Such warrantless searches, uh searches have been at the center of a political fight in Washington after the New York Times bogus story on Friday that the Bush administration had a program to uh intercept communications between Al-Qaeda suspects and persons in this country.
+Such warrantless searches have been at the center of a political fight in Washington after the New York Times bogus story on Friday that the Bush administration had a program to intercept communications between al-Qaeda suspects and persons in this country.

-So yesterday, the mainstream press has brought been been made aware of something that the rest of the country has known for three or four days or 11 years, uh, and still it has not made it beyond CNN.
+So yesterday, the mainstream press has been made aware of something that the rest of the country has known for three or four days or 11 years, and still it has not made it beyond CNN.

 Yesterday afternoon, New York Times still on the story.